Categorification of Harder-Narasimhan Theory via slope functions: Proto-abelian Category

 \item We consider a category $\mathcal{C}$ of four distinct objects $\boldsymbol{0},L,M,N$, such that $\boldsymbol{0}$ is the zero object and $\mathcal{C}$ only contains two non-zero and non-identity morphisms $f:L\rightarrow M$ and $g:M\rightarrow N$.
 Clearly one has $g\circ f=0$.

 We can see that $f$ is the kernel of $g$ and $g$ is the cokernel of $f$.
-We can further check that $\mathcal{C}$ is a proto-abelian category. \item We consider the category of finite dimensional normed linear spaces over complete normed field $k$ and the morphisms are linear maps having operator norm $\leq 1$.
-Any morphism in this category has a kernel and a cokernel.
-Moreover, a strict monomorphism in this category is an injective linear map $f:F\rightarrow E$ between normed linear spaces such that the norm on $F$ is induced from that on $E$ by the linear map $f$, namely $\|f(x)\|=\|x\|$ for any $x\in F$.
-A strict epimorphism in this category is a surjective linear map $\pi:E\rightarrow G$ such that the norm on $G$ is the quotient norm induced by the norm of $E$.
-This category is a proto-abelian category. \end{enumerate} \end{egs}
+We can further check that $\mathcal{C}$ is a proto-abelian category. \item We consider the category $\mathcal C$ of finite dimensional normed linear spaces over a complete normed field $k$, where the morphisms are linear maps having operator norm $\leq 1$.
+Let $f:V\rightarrow W$ be a morphism in $\mathcal C$.
+Assume that $F=\{x\in V: f(x)=0\}$, $i:F\rightarrow V$ is the inclusion map and the norm of $F$ is the induced norm from $V$.
+Thus $i$ is a kernel of $f$.
+Assume that $G=W/f(V)$, $\pi: W\rightarrow G$ is the quotient map and the norm of $G$ is the quotient norm induced from $W$.
+Thus $\pi$ is a cokernel of $f$.
+Therefore, any morphism of $\mathcal C$ has a kernel and a cokernel.
+Furthermore, one can check that $\mathcal C$ is a proto-abelian category. \end{enumerate} \end{egs}